 Threat status:Victoria: rare (r)

 Ascending shrub, sometimes with stems climbing, young stems densely villous.
 Leaves sessile, oblong to narrowly elliptic, thickish, 18–80 mm long, 3–18 mm wide, pubescent; margins recurved, often undulate.
 Flowers solitary, or in pairs or 3s forming terminal cymes; pedicels stout, 5–12 mm long, not or hardly extending in fruit, erect or pendent; sepals lanceolate, 4–9 mm long, sparsely pilose to villous; corolla glabrous, 12–23 mm long, obconical, with acute to acuminate lobes free to the base, slightly spreading most of their length, yellowish, tinged pink with age; stamens and style usually c. two-thirds as long as corolla; ovary villous.
 Berry plump, c.
-1–3 cm long, densely villous; seeds broadly cylindric, flattened or plano-convex, 2–3 mm long.
+1–3 cm long, densely villous, green or yellowish; seeds broadly cylindric, flattened or plano-convex, 2–3 mm long.
 Flowers Nov.–Feb.

 CVU, EGL, GipP, HNF, HSF, NIS, VAlp, VRiv, VVP, WPro.
 Apparently uncommon in Victoria, occurring chiefly in dry open-forests and woodlands in the north-east (Beechworth, Whitfield etc.), with isolated occurrences near Mt Macedon, Eltham-Hurstbridge area, Eildon and Orbost.